sonomama/custom-batchnorm-torch/README.md

 # custom-batchnorm-torch

-Implements a simple batch norm autograd function with specified forward and backward methods. </br>
+Implements a simple batchnorm module with custom autograd function with specified forward and backward methods. </br>
+"Custom" here simply refers to the manual implementation and is the batchnorm is implemented as in the [original paper](https://arxiv.org/pdf/1502.03167) (without the running mean).</br>
-To install: ```chmod +x local.sh && /local.sh``
+To install locally: ```chmod +x local.sh && /local.sh```

 TODO: add derivation